 Facebook recently reminded me that my newly minted husband and I have been “friends” for seven years.
 It made me laugh.
-Alex is my best friend – yet you couldn’t find two more opposite personalities.
+I think of him as my best friend – yet you couldn’t find two more opposite personalities.
 How on earth did this happen?

 We met at the Eagles Hall on Park Street in Alameda one November night in 2012.
 I had just returned to Zydeco dancing after a long absence while I was rehabilitating a frozen shoulder.
-When Alex approached, I had a dim memory of seeing him at other dances before my injury, because he wore a fedora and was tall and thus, noticeable.
+When this new man approached, I had a dim memory of seeing him at other dances before my injury, because he wore a fedora and was tall and thus, noticeable.

-“May I have this dance,” Alex asked.
+“May I have this dance,” he asked.
 I nodded.
 He took my hand and led me to the center of the wooden dance floor.

 When he took me in his arms and held me at just the right distance from his body, I instantly felt reassured.
 He waited a few beats and then with his hand squarely on my back led me into a solid two-step.
 Zydeco is a step, step, hold.
 You can add a rock step, and with a new partner, that is helpful because you can quickly get into a groove, knowing when you can pause and pull back.